Be the first to know about conference details by signing up for our BOSS newsletter!

 Group deal purchase 4 tickets or more for your organization

 BOSS is BC's Not-For-Profit Leadership Conference

-BOSS is back for its third year...bigger, better, BOSS-IER!
+BOSS is back for its fourth year...bigger, better, BOSS-IER!
 Vantage Point's innovative

 one-day not-for-profit leadership conference will once again convene seasoned and emerging leaders, board members and volunteers in a shared space to develop competencies, skills and tools.

 BOSS 2020 is a space for dialogue and game-changing tactics on how not-for-profits approach leadership.
 Over 250 sector leaders will connect and tackle sector challenges like shared-leadership and communicating impact while levelling up their skills.